 Job seekers don’t let the company fall in love with them before they start talking about “me” issues.
 They should focus on getting the job first.
 Then focus on the benefits and perks.
 Not only will it help in getting the job but it helps with negotiations. ~ Sharlyn Lauby, @HRBartender, HR Bartender

 Having a clear focus and plan will help set you apart from the other job seekers!

 Jobseekers don’t create a project plan for managing their job search, with specific targets and metrics for each week.
-Some job search activities come easier than others, and without having targets and metrics for all activities, jobseekers tend to focus on the ones that come easy to them.
+Some job search activities come easier than others, and without having targets and metrics for all activities, job seekers tend to focus on the ones that come easily to them.
 Confident networkers spend all their time networking but not researching companies.
 Introverts spend too much time looking at job boards and not stretching out of their comfort zone to network.
 An effective job search requires time spent on research, networking, follow-up, telephone calls, personal brand management, and so on.
 Without a plan, some of these activities will fall through the cracks. ~ Karen Siwak, @resumestrategy, Resume Confidential

 The reality is, that transitioning (job searching) will most likely be the new normal and you’ll have to continue to stay up to date.

 Go here to catch Miriam’s collection of job seeker mistakes as identified by some of the best minds in the world of job search.

 Hannah Morgan speaks and writes about job search and career strategies.
 She founded CareerSherpa.net to educate professionals on how to maneuver through today’s job search process.
 Hannah was nominated as a LinkedIn Top Voice in Job Search and Careers and is a regular contributor to US News & World Report.
 She has been quoted by media outlets, including Forbes, USA Today, Money Magazine, Huffington Post, as well as many other publications.
 She is also author of The Infographic Resume and co-author of Social Networking for Business Success.